47ng/fastify-cron/README.md

 ## Usage

-Register the plugin with your Fastify server:
+Register the plugin with your Fastify server, and define a list of jobs to be
+created:

 ```ts
 import Fastify from 'fastify'